Scroll to content

 • The committee also processes Nursery applications, in-year admissions and prepares a response to any appeals.

-• The Finance committee:
+• The Finance & Premises committee:

 • This committee is responsible for the strategic and efficient management of the school budget in line with the requirements set by the Local Authority and/or Department of Education.